Child Benefit and Guardian’s Allowance: High Income Child Benefit Charge

 are subject to a specific tax charge if they or their partner receive(s) Child Benefit payments.
 The charge can also apply to an individual if another person claims Child Benefit for a child who normally lives with the individual (see below).
 This change did not make Child Benefit a taxable benefit – the benefit itself remains non-taxable.

-For those with adjusted net income between £50,000 and £60,000 per year, the charge is a proportion of the annual Child Benefit amount.
-As adjusted net income increases between £50,000 and £60,000 per year, the charge increases to 100% of the Child Benefit payments received in the year.
-For people whose adjusted net income is £60,000 or more, the tax charge is 100% of the amount of Child Benefit payments received.
+For those with adjusted net income between the initial threshold and the upper threshold (as set out in the table above), the charge is a proportion of the annual Child Benefit amount.
+As adjusted net income increases between these two thresholds, the charge increases to 100% of the Child Benefit payments received in the year.
+For people whose adjusted net income is equal to or more than the upper threshold, the tax charge is 100% of the amount of Child Benefit payments received.

 Anyone affected can still claim Child Benefit because even if they opt not to receive payments, their underlying entitlement can help protect entitlement to State Pension and other benefits (by giving them National Insurance credits) and it also ensures the child will be automatically issued with a National Insurance number as they approach 16 years old.